Financial-Times/renovate-config-next-beta/README.md

 ## Usage

-Reference the shared configuration in your repositories own `renovate.json` like so:
+Reference the shared configuration in your repository's own `renovate.json` like so:

 ```json
 {